sergds/sourcetranslater/README.md

 </p>
 Mangles your Source game's text by using Google Translate.
 Sometimes produces funny texts.

-Planned (For winter holidays):
+Planned:
 - [X] VPK support (For l4d engine lineage)
-- [ ] Replace my awful unstable vdf parser with [this](https://pypi.org/project/vdf/) one
+- [X] Replace my awful unstable vdf parser with [this](https://pypi.org/project/vdf/) one
 - [ ] Code cleanup, because this was written in a couple of days for Portal 2 GTE Russian mod.
 OOP rewrite perhaps.
-- [ ] "ActorDB" of some sort (to keep actor's retranslated names in dialogues constant)
+- [ ] "ActorDB" of some sort (to keep actor's retranslated names in dialogues consistent)

 ### Usage